Current 2022-2023 Travel Schedule

 The Role of the DSC Soccer Parent

-At the Delaware Soccer Club we are very fortunate that so many parents attend the weekly practice sessions and soccer games of their children.
-This enthusiasm is extremely important for the overall soccer experience and the soccer development of each child, and highly appreciated by everyone in the club.
+A parent's enthusiasm is extremely important for the overall soccer experience and the soccer development of each child, and highly appreciated by everyone in the club.

 It’s obvious that even the littlest soccer player loves to be cheered on and that parents’ support is necessary and more than welcome.
 The coach actually needs the parents.
 But as soon as the child can tie his or her own shoes mom and dad create a safer learning environment by stepping away.
 And stepping away can also be seen as taking the next step towards independence.
 Give them a chance.
 You just enjoy the game!